At Ecumenical Ministries of Oregon (EMO), our volunteers are among our most valuable assets.

 Basic Human Needs

-EMO's Northeast Emergency Food Program (NEFP) depends on volunteers to deliver and organize donated food, greet and assist our guests, and stock our shelves and refrigerators for families in need.
-We are located at Luther Memorial Church in northeast Portland.
-View a full list of volunteer opportunities at NEFP.
-For more information, call (503) 284-5470 or email nefp@emoregon.org.
+Northeast Emergency Food Program (NEFP) meets the urgent food needs of our Portland metro area neighbors.
+It depends on volunteers to deliver and organize donated food, greet and assist our guests, and stock our shelves and refrigerators for families in need.
+Learn more on the NEFP Volunteer page, or contact our staff at (503) 284-5470 or nefp@emoregon.org.

 Refugee & Immigration

-EMO's Sponsors Organized to Assist Refugees (SOAR), an affiliate of Church World Service, resettles hundreds of refugees a year.
-You, your congregation, friends or community organization can help resettle an individual or family.
-Sponsors create a hospitable environment for refugees and provide for material needs upon their arrival to the United States.
-Sponsors also help refugees find affordable housing, greet refugees at the airport, help with transportation, be a friend in time of need and assist with other tasks necessary to a new life.
-To learn more, call (503) 284-3002 or email soar@emoregon.org.
+Sponsors Organized to Assist Refugees (SOAR), resettles hundreds of refugees a year.
+You, your congregation or community organization can sponsor an individual or family by creating a hospitable environment for refugees and providing for material needs upon their arrival to the United States.
+Volunteers also help refugees find affordable housing, greet them at the airport, help with transportation, be a friend in time of need, and assist with other tasks necessary to a new life.
+View a full list of volunteer opportunities at SOAR, or contact our staff at (503) 284-3002 or soar@emoregon.org.

 Advocacy & Action